lmmx/range-streams/docs/api.rst

 Streaming codecs
 ================

-Codecs for PNG, ZIP, and .conda formats to assist in handling these file types in regard to the information in header sections defined in their specifications.
+Codecs for PNG, ZIP, and .conda, and TAR formats to assist in handling these file types in regard to the information in header sections defined in their specifications.

 ----